vivekjami/Solana-Bootcamp-Final-Project/README.md

-# Web3 Auction DApp - README
+# Solana-bootcamp-final-project - README

-Welcome to the **Web3 Auction DApp** project repository!
-This decentralized application (DApp) leverages blockchain technology to implement an auction platform on the Ethereum network.
-Participants can place bids on items of interest, and the highest bidder at the end of the auction wins the item.
+Welcome to the **Solana-bootcamp-final-project** project repository!
+This decentralized application (DApp) leverages blockchain technology to implement some actions on the Ethereum network.
+Participants can mint, transfer, burn

 ## Table of Contents